FullStack-HY/FullStack-Hy.github.io/src/content/0/en/part0a.md

 ### Help for the exercises

-You can get help for the exercises Fridays 13-15 (starting 27.1.) in Exactum BK107.
 You can discuss the course and related topics in our dedicated group on Discord <a target='_blank' href='https://study.cs.helsinki.fi/discord/join/fullstack'>https://study.cs.helsinki.fi/discord/join/fullstack</a> and on Telegram <a target='_blank' href='https://t.me/fullstackcourse'>https://t.me/fullstackcourse</a>.
 Please join the conversation!

 ### How to ask help in Discord/Telegam